zwt233/zwt233.github.io/_pages/about.md

 Bio
 ====
-Shao Yingxia is an Associate Researcher at School of Computer Science, Beijing University of Posts and Telecommunications.
+Yingxia Shao is an Associate Researcher at School of Computer Science, Beijing University of Posts and Telecommunications.
-He obtained his Ph.D from Peking University 2016, advised by [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).
+He obtained his PhD from Peking University 2016, advised by [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).
+He worked with [Prof. Lei Chen](http://www.cs.ust.hk/~leichen/#Research) as a visiting scholar at HKUST in 2013 and 2014.
 He has served in the Technical Program Committee of various international conferences including VLDB, AAAI, IJCAI, APWeb-WAIM and MDM.
 He is serving as a reviewer of internatinal journals including VLDBJ, WWWJ, DSE.
-He was awarded Google PhD.
-Fellowship (2014), MSRA Fellowship (2014), Phd National Scholarship of MOE China (2014).
+He was awarded Google PhD Fellowship (2014), MSRA Fellowship (2014), PhD National Scholarship of MOE China (2014).

 He is a member of ACM and member of CCF.

 <font color="blue">
-NOTE: I'm always looking for highly self-motivated students to work with me as PhD and/or master students.
+NOTE: I'm looking for highly self-motivated students to work with me as PhD and/or master students.
 Candidates who are interested please contact me directly.
 </font>